Browser Use Integration

 - Automation: The agent uses the browser to navigate and interact with websites

-- LLM Integration: The agent leverages an LLM (like GPT-4o) to interpret web content and make decisions
+- LLM Integration: The agent uses an LLM (like GPT-4o) to interpret web content and make decisions

 Complete Example with Cloud Browser